Portrait of Marian Grone

 Five things, after fifteen years of doing it.

-The best strategy work is half facilitation.
+The best strategy sessions are half facilitation.

 Operating discipline beats clever frameworks.